 Gluten-free beer and beef brisket pie

 Did you know that 80 percent of people with coeliac disease aren’t even aware they have it?
 Yep, according to Coeliac Australia, coeliac disease affects around one in every 70 Australians, but the majority remain undiagnosed.
-Since it’s Coeliac Awareness Week (March 13-20), we give you a quick lowdown on what you need to know, before sharing a mouthwatering recipe from gluten-free chef and author Helen Tzouganatos.
+Since it’s Coeliac Awareness Week (March 13-20), we give you a quick lowdown on what you need to know, and share a mouthwatering recipe for gluten-free beer and beef brisket pie from chef and author Helen Tzouganatos.

 What is coeliac disease?